aws-amplify/amplify-js/media/authentication_guide.md

 # Authentication

-AWS Amplify Auth module provides Authentication APIs and building blocks to developer.
-Depending on needs, Auth can be integrated in different levels.
+The AWS Amplify Auth module provides Authentication APIs and building blocks to developers wishing to use pre-build components or scaffold out custom UX.
+Depending on needs, Auth can be integrated at different levels.

 * [Installation](#installation)
 * [Configuration](#configuration)